sourcegraph/about/handbook/ce/filing_customer_issues.md

 Read [the support overview](index.md) before filing an issue.

-## 1. Begin to create an issue
+## Create a customer issue

 Customer support tickets should be translated to GitHub issues.
 In such cases, [create a new issue for the request](https://github.com/sourcegraph/customer/issues/new).

+Provide the appropriate context and add a label with the affected customer as `customer/$name`.
+Once its created, sharing it with the required [team](routing_questions.md).
+If necessary, link to the appropriate JIRA Service Desk ticket or HubSpot notes.

-## 2. Find the unique company URL
+## Find the unique company URL

 Find the unique company URL by [searching for the company in HubSpot](https://app.hubspot.com/contacts/2762526/companies/list/view/all/?query=).